 Note that mobile phones are quite susceptible to malware, phishing, and viruses.
 Therefore your mobile wallet will be as secure as your device is.

 Additionally, mobile “mining” (which is basically a form of cloud mining) can drain your battery and will slow down your phone while active.
-Regarding Electroneum’s mobile mining app, there have been reports of the app being inconsistent and crashing constantly.
+Regarding Electroneum’s mobile mining app (app is powered by a revolutionary instant payment), there have been reports of the app being inconsistent and crashing constantly.

 Electroneum M1 phone

-The device is called M1 and, judging by its features and its price tag, is clearly aimed at the lower spending bracket of the world’s population.
-The phone itself is very rudimentary, running the Android 8.1 Go operating system on a 1.3Ghz quad core processor and unnamed amount of RAM.
-With its 4’5’’ screen, 8 gigs of built-in storage, ancient 5MP rear/2MP front camera combo and a rather pathetic 1600mAh battery, you won’t be seeing this device competing with your Samsung Galaxy’s and iPhone X’s anytime soon.
+The device is called M1 and, judging by its features and its price tag is clearly aimed at the lower spending bracket of the world’s population.
+The phone itself is very rudimentary, running the Android 8.1 Go operating system on a 1.3Ghz quad-core processor and an unnamed amount of RAM.
+With its 4’5’’ screen, 8 gigs of built-in storage, ancient 5MP rear/2MP front camera combo, and a rather pathetic 1600mAh battery, you won’t be seeing this device competing with your Samsung Galaxy and iPhone X anytime soon.

 Paper Wallet Generator

-Electroneum offers a paper wallet generator, something many consider to be the safest way of storing cryptocurrency (maybe even safer than hardware wallets).
+Electroneum offers a paper wallet generator, something many consider to be the safest way of storing cryptocurrency (maybe even safer than hardware wallet).
 The generator can either be run inside your browser or can be downloaded and used on an offline computer.
-Naturally, as it cannot access the cloud, this wallet cannot mine ETN tokens for you.
+Naturally, as it cannot access the cloud, this wallet cannot mine ETN coins for you.

 Electroneum CLI Wallet/Direct Miner

-These wallets are basically full nodes that will have to sync to the ETN blockchain before you’ll be able to use them.
-Once synched, the wallet for ETN will run in the command line; while it might take some time getting used to, the commands are intuitive and easy to learn.
-You can also use this wallet to mine Electroneum directly, and not through the cloud like with the app.
+These wallets are basically full nodes that will have to sync to the ETN blockchain before you are able to use them.
+Once synched, the wallet for ETN coins will run in the command line; while it might take some time to get used to, the commands are intuitive and easy to learn.
+You can also use this wallet to mine Electroneum directly and not through the cloud like with the app.
 The software can be downloaded in Windows, Linux, and Mac operating systems from the link posted above.